 Slice the [scored or unscored] squid into smaller, bite-size pieces (e.g. triangular and rectangular pieces).
 Put aside.

 In a pot or bowl, mix stock with oyster sauce (or wheat-free soy sauce) plus sesame oil.
 Heat to near-boiling.
 Remove from the burner and add the drained noodles.
 Stir well.
 Cover and set aside.
-(Noodles with absorb this sauce and still be warm when you're ready to serve them).
+(Noodles will absorb this sauce and still be warm when you're ready to serve them).

 Place 1-2 tablespoons oil in a wok or frying pan over medium-high heat.
 Add the garlic, ginger, carrots, beans, mushrooms, and eggplant (or other vegetables of your choice).
 Stir-fry 2-3 minutes, or until vegetables are soft.
 Stir-frying Tip: Add a little water to the wok/pan when it becomes too dry instead of more oil.